nosolls/ESMA-Baselibs/README.md

-# ESMA Baselibs

 My fork of the baselibs.
 If I ever make a change, I'll put it here.
+Don't use in production.

+# ESMA Baselibs
 ![Build Baselibs](https://github.com/GEOS-ESM/ESMA-Baselibs/workflows/Build%20Baselibs/badge.svg?branch=master)

 This git repository contains a simplified version of the "baselibs"